Mailman (City Letter Carrier)

 Do you have a legal obligation to return mail if it has your address, but your neighbors name?
 Even if said neighbors are aware they are using incorrect address, but continue to do so anyway.
 This includes bills, special order packages.

-Asked by fed up about 11 years ago
+Asked by fed up over 11 years ago

 I can't cite any legal regulations here due to my lack of knowledge on this subject.
 I would recommend that you return any mail that comes to your address with their name or give it to them directly.
 It sounds to me that you don't want to do either of those suggestions.
 Technically, I can't see where you are wrong in keeping or discarding the mail/packages you are referring to but I believe it is morally wrong to keep these items and not return them or give them to your neighbor.
 If you don't have a good relationship with this neighbor, you could just put the mail back in your mailbox or a blue USPS collection box and write on the mail "person doesn't live at this address."
 Again, in my opinion, the choice is yours what you do with this mail.
 Thanks for writing.